What the Inflation Reduction Act of 2022 Means for the Medicare Program

 The Medicare Program to Negotiate Certain Drug Prices

 Starting in 2026, the Medicare program will be allowed to negotiate pricing on 10 drugs covered by Medicare Part D. Additionally, the Medicare program will be able to start negotiating prices for drugs covered under Medicare Part B in 2028.
 This will increase each subsequent year until 2029, when the Medicare program will have 60 total drugs with negotiated prices — 10 Medicare Part D drugs in 2026, 15 more Part D drugs in 2027, 15 Medicare Part B and Part D drugs in 2028, and 20 Medicare Part B and D drugs in 2029.
-These medications’ prices will be finalized closer to the kickoff date.

 Insulin Price Capped in Medicare Insurance